hujhax/austin-improv-wiki/The International Improv Experience.md

 ## Summary
 Each performance contains two acts.
 The first act has the cast responding to video short-form challenges that have been sent in from improv troupes around the world.
 The second act is a long-form narrative that uses the first act as inspiration.

-The set design includes a number of carboard boxes (and other shapes), which the cast uses to create international landmarks and locales on the fly.
+The set design includes a number of wooden boxes (and other shapes), which the cast uses to create international landmarks and locales on the fly.

 ### Participating Troupes
 * Again!
 Productions (Paris, France)